silvacms/documentation/source/silva/buildout.rst

 Now that we have the setuptools installed, we can use ``easy_install`` to install ZopeSkel.
-This scripts have been installed in the same directory than your Python directory.
+These scripts have been installed in the same directory than your Python directory.
 This should be very easy.
 Just run the following command: